 Assessment

-One exam on the lectured content (50 %).
+One 60 minute class exam on the lectured content (75%).

 Course Aims

 To gain a broad understanding of the inter- and intra-molecular forces that govern the interactions observed in biological systems.
 To understand in detail phenomena such as hydrogen bonding and aromatic interactions.
-To understand the energetic consequences of these interactions in biomacromolecule structure and ligand binding.
+To understand biophysical methods for determining structure and interactions.
 To gain an understanding of how potential for these interactions can be designed into small molecules as probes for biological systems.

 Intended Learning Outcomes of Course